 These amendments provide flexibility for more varied economic uses in rural areas, while maintaining rural character and scale.
 Some local jurisdictions are tailoring regulatory and/or non-regulatory tools to address rural and resource areas, where urban solutions typically have not worked.
 At times, inflexible regulations have made resource operations more difficult, despite goals for protecting farmlands, resource areas, and open space.
 Urban, suburban or rural settings will likely require different types of approaches to be effective and gain acceptance.
 Greater flexibility regarding uses and performance standards, and strategic incentives, may better meet the needs of rural areas and resource-related operations.

 In addition to statutes and case law cited below, a number of growth management hearings board (GMHB) decisions address relevant rural issues, and provide helpful guidance.
-Digests of hearings board cases containing keyword indexes are available at the GMHB Website and are helpful in finding cases of interest.
-For instance, various digests provide a brief description of findings under topic headings such as "rural centers," rural character", rural densities," "limited areas of more intensive rural development," "major industrial development," and "master planned resorts," Note that decisions prior to June 30, 2010 are separated into separate digests for the Eastern Board, Western Board, and the Central Puget Sound Board.
+The GMHB Digests containing keyword indexes are helpful in finding cases of interest.
+For instance, various digests provide a brief description of findings under topic headings such as "rural centers," rural character", rural densities," "limited areas of more intensive rural development," "major industrial development," and "master planned resorts."
+Note that decisions prior to June 30, 2010 are separated into separate digests for the Eastern Board, Western Board, and the Central Puget Sound Board.
 After that time, the boards were combined and decisions from all parts of the state are now included in the same volumes.

 Selected Court Decisions

 - Kittitas County v.
 Eastern Washington Growth Management Hearings Board, 172 Wn.2d 144 (2011)